 The following steps demonstrate what happens when a user (other than the person who initially locked edits for the document) unlocks edits for a document.

-1. Click the lock in the top right of the document
+1. Click the banner in the top left of the document

-When a document is locked and you hover over the lock, you can see who locked the document.
+When a document is locked and you hover over the Edits Locked banner, you can see who locked the document.

 Click the lock, and you will be prompted to unlock edits.

 2. Confirm that you want to unlock edits

 Upon clicking the banner, you will be prompted to confirm that you want to unlock edits for the current document.
 The dialog also informs you that the user who locked the document will be automatically notified that you have unlocked edits for the document.

 Upon clicking “Unlock Edits”, Quip automatically sends an in-app notification and an email to the user who locked edits for the page.
 This notification ensures that the user who locked the document is informed and can can clarify why the document has been unlocked.

 4. Review the activity in the document conversation